descubraomundo/omnipay-pagarme/README.md

 ## Test Mode

-Pagarme accounts have test-mode API keys as well as live-mode API keys.
+Pagar.Me accounts have test-mode API keys as well as live-mode API keys.
 Data created with test-mode credentials will never hit the credit card networks and will never cost anyone money.

-Unlike some gateways, there is no test mode endpoint separate to the live mode endpoint, the Pagarme API endpoint is the same for test and for live.
+Unlike some gateways, there is no test mode endpoint separate to the live mode endpoint, the Pagar.Me API endpoint is the same for test and for live.

 ## Support